gonzalo2099/dolphin-root/README.md

 # dolphin-root
-patch to get root acces with dolphin-18.08.1
+patch to get root access with dolphin-18.08.1